 Figure 2-6 shows the range of average annual wholesale electricity prices for a flat block of power at 23 different pricing nodes located throughout the country and the average generation-weighted price in power purchase agreements (PPA) executed in each year from 2003 to 2015.
 As can be seen from the figure, average long-term wind PPA prices compared favorably to yearly wholesale power prices until the sharp drop in wholesale prices in 2009 due to lower natural gas prices.
 In 2009 and 2010, wind power prices were higher than the wholesale electricity prices on a nationwide basis.
 This condition changed in 2011 and 2012 when the wind power prices fell below the higher end of the wholesale power price range.
 In 2013 and 2014, declining wind PPA prices, combined with a rise in wholesale power prices, put wind back at the bottom of the range.
-In 2015 a drop in the wholesale power prices combined with a sharp rise in wind PPA prices have reduced wind's competiveness.
-Wind project owners are able to take a price lower than the wholesale market price because they have access to the \$23/MWh federal production tax credit (PTC).
+A drop in wholesale prices combined with a sharp rise in wind PPA prices in 2015 reduced wind's competitiveness, especially in the interior of the country (shaded brown in Figure 2-6).
+The competitiveness of wind was improved somewhat in 2016 with a drop in PPA prices putting wind to lower range of wholesale electricity prices.
+Wind project owners are able to take a price lower than the wholesale market price because they have access to the federal PTC.